History of Boston: Invitation from Blaxton

 In 1629 Isaac Johnson landed with the Puritans in nearby Charlestown, having left Salem for want of food.
 Blaxton and Johnson had been university contemporaries at Emmanuel College, Cambridge.
 The rockier highlands of Charlestown lacked easily tappable wells.
-Knowing of this difficulty, Blaxton wrote an historic letter in September of 1630 to Johnson and his group of Puritans that advertised Boston's excellent natural spring, and invited them to settle on his land.
+Knowing of this difficulty, Blaxton wrote an historic letter in September 1630 to Johnson and his group of Puritans that advertised the peninsula's excellent natural spring, and invited them to settle on his land.
 This they did over the course of September 1630.

 Renamed "Boston"

-One of Johnson's last official acts as the leader of the Charlestown community before dying on 30 September 1630 was to name the new settlement across the river "Boston."
+One of Johnson's last official acts as the leader of the Charlestown community before dying on September 30, 1630, was to name the new settlement across the river "Boston."
 He named the settlement after his hometown in Lincolnshire, from which he, his wife (namesake of the Arbella) and John Cotton (grandfather of Cotton Mather) had emigrated to New England.
 The name of the English city ultimately derives from that town's patron saint, St. Botolph, in whose church John Cotton served as the rector until his emigration with Johnson.
 In early sources the Lincolnshire Boston was known as "St. Botolph's town", later contracted to "Boston".
 Prior to this renaming the settlement on the peninsula had been known as "Shawmut" by Blaxton and "Trimountaine" by the Puritan settlers he had invited.

 Settlement on Shawmut Peninsula

 The Puritans settled around the advertised springs on the north side of what is now Beacon Hill (at the time called "Trimountaine" from its three peaks).
 Blaxton negotiated a grant of 50 acre for himself in the final paperwork with Johnson, amounting to around 10% of the peninsula's total area.
-However by 1633 the new town's 4,000 citizens made retention of such a large parcel untenable and Blaxton sold all but six acres back to the Puritans in 1634 for ₤30 ($5,455 in adjusted USD).
+However, by 1633 the new town's 4,000 citizens made retention of such a large parcel untenable and Blaxton sold all but six acres back to the Puritans in 1634 for £30 ($5,455 in adjusted USD).
 Governor Winthrop, Johnson's successor as leader of the settlement, purchased the land through a one-time tax on Boston residents of 6 shillings (around $50 adjusted) per head.
 This land became a town commons open to public grazing.
 It now forms the bulk of Boston Common, the largest public park in present-day downtown Boston.

-After Johnson's death the Episcopalian Blaxton did not get along with the Puritan leaders of the Boston church, which rapidly became radically fundamentalist in its outlook as it began executing religious dissidents such as Quakers.
+After Johnson's death the Episcopalian Blaxton did not get along with the Puritan leaders of the Boston church, which rapidly became radically fundamentalist in its outlook once it began executing religious dissidents such as Quakers.
 In 1635 Blaxton moved about 35 mi south of Boston to what the Indians then called the Pawtucket River and is today known as the Blackstone River in Cumberland, Rhode Island.
 He was that region's first European settler, arriving one year before Roger Williams established Providence Plantations.